Pierre-Ouillon/datatable-component/README.md

 `DO NOT DOWNLOAD THIS VERSION, IT IS NOT WORKING YET`

+# Datatable-Component

+## Installing the project
+Clone the repository: `git clone https://github.com/Pierre-Ouillon/datatable-component.git`
+Install the required packages: `npm install`

+## Availables scripts
+Build the package: `npm run build`
+Start the demo: `npm start`

-# What is datatable-component
+## What is datatable-component

-Datatable-component is a library that add a component used to display datas in a table.
-It offers built-in actions to manage the datas:
- - Add/Edit/Delete rows
- - Filter the table
+Datatable-component add the Datatable component.
+This component let you create easily a table to display any kind of datas.
+It offers built-in functionalities like filterable and sortable columns, pagination and actions to add, edit or delete rows.